OsbornePro/NovaKey-Daemon/docs/privacy.md

 ### Phone Clipboard
 When you copy a secret:
-- The secret is placed on the **local iOS clipboard**
+- The secret is placed on the local iOS clipboard
+- Clipboard use requires explicit user action
-- Clipboard contents can be configured to auto-clear
+- Clipboard contents may auto-clear after a configurable timeout
 - Clipboard may be cleared when the app moves to the background (if enabled)

-Clipboard use always requires explicit user action and authentication.

 ### Computer Clipboard (NovaKey-Daemon)
 On supported systems, NovaKey-Daemon may inject a secret into the computer’s clipboard as part of delivery.

-NovaKey does not monitor or read clipboard contents beyond the requested operation.
+NovaKey does not monitor, read, or transmit clipboard contents beyond the requested operation.

 ---